dotnet/AspNetCore.Docs/docs/tutorials/your-first-mac-aspnet.rst

 .. image:: your-first-mac-aspnet/_static/file-open.png

-Visual Studio Code may deted that you need to restore dependencies, as shown in this screenshot:
+Visual Studio Code may detect that you need to restore dependencies, as shown in this screenshot:

 .. image:: your-first-mac-aspnet/_static/vscode-restore.png

 From a Terminal / bash prompt, run ``dnu restore`` to restore the project's dependencies.
-At this point, you should be able to host and browse to your simple ASP.NET web application.
+At this point, you should be able to host and browse to your simple ASP.NET web application, which we'll see in a moment.

 This empty project template simply displays "Hello World!".
 Open ``Startup.cs`` in Visual Studio Code to see how this is configured: